fub2/fub2.github.io/_posts/2018-2-11-ubuntu-cloud-image-on-vmware.md

   4. Prepare cloud configuration data

-    a.
-Prepare a file with name `meta-datawith` and content:
+    1. Prepare a file with name `meta-datawith` and content:

       ```
       instance-id: iid-local01
       local-hostname: cloud-img-host01
       ```

-     b.
-Prepare another file with name `user-data` and content:
+    2. Prepare another file with name `user-data` and content:

       ```
       #cloud-config